-The short answer is: No, you do not *need* an SSDI lawyer, but it may still be helpful to hire one.
+Wondering "do I need an SSDI lawyer?"
+The short answer is: No, you do not *need* a social security disability lawyer, but it may still be helpful to hire one.

-Anyone can apply for SSDI benefits on their own through one of three methods:
+Anyone can apply for Social Security Disability Insurance benefits (or SSDI benefits) on their own through one of three methods:

-And if your application is successful, the benefit to applying on your own is simple - it saves you money because no legal fees will be deducted from your award.
+And if your application is successful, the benefit of applying on your own is simple - it saves you money because no legal fees will be deducted from your award.

-The SSDI application process can be confusing and overwhelming.
-The application form alone is over seven pages long, and many applications are rejected due to incomplete forms or information.
+The Social Security Disability benefits application process can be confusing and overwhelming.
+The application form alone is over seven pages long, and many SSDI applications are rejected due to incomplete forms or information.

-If your initial application is rejected, as most are, there are four different levels of appeal - reconsideration; a hearing before an administrative law judge; review by SSA’s Appeals Council; and a lawsuit in federal court.
+If your initial disability benefits application is rejected, as most are, there are four different levels of appeal:

 An SSDI lawyer can guide you through the process and increase your chances of success at each stage of the process.
 On your initial application, they can help ensure that you include all the necessary information and that you are on track to meet all the technical requirements.
-(For instance, that your disability is either a disability listed by the SSA, or equivalent to such a disability).
+(For instance, that your disability is either a disability listed by the Social Security Administration (SSA) or equivalent to such a disability).

-At the various appeals stages, they can craft arguments and help you gather the evidence necessary to overturn the initial decision and convince the respective decision-makers that you are entitled to SSDI benefits.
+At the various appeals stages, a social security disability lawyer can craft arguments and help you gather the medical evidence necessary to overturn the initial decision and convince the respective decision-makers that you are entitled to SSDI benefits.

-Some people may be inclined to hold off on hiring a lawyer at the initial application stage.
-And as noted above, if you are able to submit a successful application on your own, this can save you money in legal fees.
+Some people wonder, "should I get a lawyer before applying for disability?"
+Some people may be inclined to hold off on hiring an SSDI lawyer during the initial application process.
+As noted above, if you are able to submit a successful disability benefits application on your own, this can save you money in legal fees.

-But most applications are not successful, and the appeals process can span months or even years.
-That means that the initial rejection could mean going years without the benefits you need, even if you eventually prevail and secure the benefits you are entitled to.
+But most Social Security Disability claims are not successful, and the appeals process can span months or even years.
+That means that the initial rejection could mean going years without the disability benefits you need, even if you eventually prevail and secure the benefits you are entitled to.

 If you do not consult a lawyer and your application is unsuccessful, you are not alone - most applications are rejected.
 And the reality is that the appeals process can be even more complicated than the initial application, so it is not too late to benefit from having a lawyer on your side.

-A lawyer can help position your case for the best chance of success, and also help you navigate the deadlines and more technical requirements associated with an appeal.
+A Social Security disability attorney can help position your case for the best chance of success, and also help you navigate the deadlines and more technical requirements associated with an appeal.
 For instance, the SSA allows anyone to appeal their initial decision, but you must request an appeal in writing within sixty days of receiving the SSA’s decision.

 Having someone guide you through the process and help to strategically position your case could increase your overall chances of success and help get you your benefits faster.
 Because SSDI lawyers generally operate on a contingency basis, it may be worth reaching out for a free consultation regardless of what stage in the process you find yourself.